The Financial Times published on a first-ever special report on Innovation in South Africa.

 The six-page edition casts a bright light on South African technology, research, energy industry, white space television, and water solutions– one of the most positive indications of a forward-moving economic environment since President Cyril Ramaphosa assumed office.

-An energy innovator, Cape Town based Alumni Energy Investments outlined how “South Africa has shifted from coal to locally-extracted hydrocarbons on its way to renewable, sustainable energy.”
+An energy innovator, Cape Town-based Alumni Energy Investments outlined how “South Africa has shifted from coal to locally-extracted hydrocarbons on its way to renewable, sustainable energy.”

 The combination of the electricity sector running out of coal, local energy giant Sasol needing natural gas, and gas company Mossgas needing more feedstock clearly indicates the nation’s urgent national imperative.

 The good news is that AEI — a group of young mathematicians — came up with a new method of locating undiscovered hydrocarbons at moderate cost and with limited environmental impact.
 Their method is three-times more likely to result in a discovery than traditional techniques.

-Shakes Motsilili, a co-founder of AEI, added that his company invests in South African start ups with a particular focus on the energy sector.
+Shakes Motsilili, a co-founder of AEI, added that his company invests in South African startups with a particular focus on the energy sector.
 A 2009 tax law in the country is enabling investors to reclaim nearly half of their investments in tax credits, enabling innovative ideas to gain momentum.

-President Ramaphosa, speaking at the World Economic Forum in Davos today, affirmed that his “Team South Africa” had brought “a bit of sunshine” to what has been a lackluster moment in global economic news.
+President Ramaphosa, speaking at the World Economic Forum in Davos today, affirmed that his “Team South Africa” had brought “a bit of sunshine” to what has been a lacklustre moment in global economic news.
 “And he hadn’t yet read the FT report on South Africa,” quipped the CEO of Alumni Energy Investments.